How to Build Indeed App for Android and iOS

 - There is an entire set of CRM features such as account management, customer support, email marketing, analytics, reports, etc.

-- Indeed has a web app, moreover, there are Android and iOS apps.
+- Indeed has a web app, moreover, there are Android and iOS apps for iPhone users.

 - Security, payment gateway integration, etc. are some of their other key features.

-- An easy-to-use “User Interface” (UI) is a big advantage of Indeed.
+- An easy-to-use “User Interface” (UI) is a big advantage of Indeed for both recruiters and applicants.

 - There are SMS and push notifications for the mobile app.